Florida Gateway College logo

 2010

-Officially became Florida Gateway College, authorized to offer bachelor's degree programs.
+Officially became Florida Gateway College, gaining eligibility to add bachelor's degree programs.

 🏛️